Skip to main content

 Authorities described Villaquiran as an elderly, disabled man.
 Evidence—including surveillance video, fingerprints, and texts—indicated Zsolyomi had been in an intimate relationship with him.
 Police stated the victim was strangled.

 The second case involved a homicide in Miami's Little Havana neighborhood, where another elderly, disabled man was killed by strangulation.
-Both victims were members of the LGBTQ+ community, and investigators concluded Zsolyomi targeted elderly gay men, robbing them to fund his flight from authorities or to cover up the crimes.
+Both victims were members of the LGBT community, and investigators concluded Zsolyomi targeted elderly gay men, robbing them to fund his flight from authorities or to cover up the crimes.

 Miami police described the suspect’s actions as predatory and noted that his arrest likely prevented additional murders.